FCAT Balance Bean Personal Finance App

 I chose a merchant-level weekly summary, so there are fewer statements for users to review.
 In our survey, more than half of respondents said weekly reviews feel comfortable and non-annoying.

-I ensure that there's no negative reinforcements of swiping left to make users comfortable being honest and reflect.
+I ensure that there's no negative reinforcements to make users comfortable being honest and reflect.

 A progress bar is shown to make the process feel shorter and more predictable.